Gerii/sw16_free_LittleWhale/LittleWhale/README.md

 2) it's quite difficult to set new locations in unit tests.
 Since we have a navigation-app this is necessary.
-If you use the version of AndroidStudio, which was current at the beginning of the course, works fine.
+If you use the version of AndroidStudio, which was current at the beginning of the course, everything works fine.
 Newer versions of AndroidStudio and Emulators can cause problems.
 Unfortunatly we weren't able to find a fix for the newer versions.

 Cheers
 Andrea, Angela, Clemens, Gerald